 This clear coat has the most protective coating with UV protection that cleans off any residue from damage.
 The product provides visible changes of clarity just after a couple of sprays and drying time.

-- Proprietary coating that provides headlight clarity for up to a year
+- LASTS ALL YEAR LONG: Provides headlight clarity for up to a year

 How Do You Seal Moisture Out Of Headlights?

 Before sealing your headlights clean them on the inside first.
 You can completely remove your headlight headlamps from the housing to unassembled the headlight.
 Then simply wipe the inside using a soft cloth (without lint) to take out the moisture.
 Always contact your manufacturer of the vehicle if you need assistance with this deconstruction process.

 You can also dry out the moisture by using compacted air like a hairdryer or drying packets in the headlight’s housing.

 Using silicone tape is not recommended.
 It may not seal properly and can be messy to clean up.
 Buying a proper headlight lens sealer is ideal as it has more protective features from damaging factors such as UV rays and harsh weather conditions.

 Buying headlight sealant is made easier with these top suggestions.
 Our top three recommendations are Blue magic Headlight Lens Sealer, Meguiar’s Keep Clear Headlight Coating, and Chemical Guys Headlight Restore and Protect.

 You don’t have to worry about buying a deficient sealer as these are suggestions that can increase the headlight’s life and save money (by not having to replace the lens) as discussed in this review.

 You can go drive worry-free when you have a protective sealer against bad weather conditions or UV rays that can damage your lenses to the extent of low visibility.